Regionuli Liga

-Regionuli Liga (Georgian: რეგიონული ლიგა), run by Georgian Football Federation since 1990, is the fifth and lowest division of the Georgian league system after Erovnuli Liga, Erovnuli Liga 2, Liga 3 and Liga 4.
+Regionuli Liga (Georgian: რეგიონული ლიგა), run by Georgian Football Federation since 1990, is the fifth and lowest division of the Georgian football league system after Erovnuli Liga, Erovnuli Liga 2, Liga 3 and Liga 4.
 Its participants are both professional clubs and reserve teams of higher league members.

 Prior to the introduction of Liga 4 in 2019, Regionuli Liga was the fourth tier.

 Structure

 As the name implies, the league is based on regional principle.
 Depending on the number of participating clubs, it is divided into several groups.
 In 2017, there were forty teams allocated in three groups.
 The next year two zones were created for teams based in western Georgia and two more for the eastern regions.
 This regulation lasted three seasons until 2021, when the league was split into two groups, although the next year it switched back to three groups.

 The number of promoted clubs per season also varies.
-Usually only the group winners gain automatic promotion, although several second-placed and third-placed teams, too, directly or through play-offs have advanced to the fourth tier in recent years.
-In another case, play-off ties against Liga 3 teams determined the fate of Liga 4 two slots.
+Starting from 2022, the group winners gain automatic promotion, while three second-placed teams compete for the remaining promotion spot in after-season play-offs.
+Third-placed teams, too, directly or through have advanced to the fourth tier in recent years.
+In another case, play-off ties against Liga 3 teams determined the fate of the Liga 4 two slots.

 The seasons are played on Spring-Autumn system.

 Current season

-For the 2025 season 25 clubs from the southern and eastern parts of Georgia and three Tbilisi-based teams from Abkhazia formed A and B groups, while zone C consists of sixteen clubs from the western regions.
+For the 2026 season 31 club mostly from the southern and eastern parts of Georgia and three Tbilisi-based teams from Abkhazia formed A and B groups, while zone C consists of 12 clubs from the western regions.
 Each club plays each of the other clubs twice, once at home and once away.
 At the end of the season four teams will gain promotion to Liga 4.
 Three group winners will be joined by one of the runners-up based on play-off results among the three second-placed teams.

-Clubs represented in Regionuli liga for the 2025 season are listed below in alphabetical order.
-Six of them have in the past participated in the top division:
+The clubs represented in Regionuli liga for the 2026 season are listed below in alphabetical order.
+Seven of them have in the past participated in the top division: